Neighborhood Guide: Cherry Creek, Denver

 Cherry Creek's Major Employers

-Denver is a major metropolitan city.
-As such, it’s not surprising to know that 10 of the Fortune 500 top companies in the country call Denver home.
+Denver is a major metropolitan city, andt ten of the Fortune 500 top companies in the country call Denver home.
 Specifically, Cherry Creek has the home headquarters of eight different companies.

-Top employers for the Cherry Creek area include Dish Network, Newmont, Liberty, Liberty Global, Western Union, CH2M HILL, Ball, and Qest Communications Headquarters.
+The top employers in the Cherry Creek, Denver area include Dish Network, Newmont, Liberty, Liberty Global, Western Union, CH2M HILL, Ball, and Qest Communications Headquarters.

-Not surprisingly, Denver has suffered a dip in employment during the pandemic.
+Unfortunately, Denver suffered a dip in employment during the pandemic.
 However, growth and development are still relatively strong.
 Compared to similar-sized cities, Denver has a healthier job market with an index score of 7.6 out of 10.
-The unemployment rate of 7.5% in Denver is also 0.6% lower than the national average.
+The unemployment rate of 7.5% in Denver is 0.6% lower than the national average.
 As conditions continue to ease, the job market is expected to gain speed.

 Things to Do in Cherry Creek

 The Cherry Creek art and culture scene make it the ideal place to host festivals.
 The annual Cherry Creeks Art Festival features interactive activities, live music and concerts, culinary exhibitions, and scores of artwork on display.
 Locals come out to support the arts and have fun over three days in July.
 The festival’s motto is "Art for Everyone," and the festival hosts work to raise more awareness and funding for arts education.

 The Cherry Creek Shopping Center is the place to be, whether you're looking for a bite to eat or new hiking boots.
 Pick up everything you need for your new Cherry Creek apartment at the center's Crate and Barrel and Room and Board.
 For groceries, locals shop at nearby Whole Foods or specialty shops like the Truffle Cheese Shop.
 The latter also boasts a sister restaurant in the LoHi neighborhood called The Truffle Table.